Witek-W/Witek-W/README.md

 # Hi, I'm Witek! 👋
-I am a student at the University of Bielsko-Biala, currently in my 7th semester.
+I’m a Computer Science Engineering graduate from the University of Bielsko-Biała.
+I enjoy building software and learning new technologies.

 ## 🚀 About Me